gtaibo/BlueCoat_Recategorization/README.md

 Python script allows users to query the current categorization of a site via CLI.
 After querying Site Review, it provides the user with an option to Re-Categorize the site.

 Usage-
-Siterecat.py takes one argument and submits the query to get current categorization:
+Siterecat.py takes one argument and submits the query to get current categorization.
+It also provides the option to recategorize by providing a menu of options available.
+Just enter the number corresponding to most appropriate category.

 Important: Update line 130 with your e-mail address if you would like to receive a notification from Blue Coat.